 Can I Eat Too Much Protein?

-Now that I’ve drilled into your head that should be consuming plenty of protein, a natural question will arise:
+Now that I’ve drilled it into your head that you should be eating plenty of protein, a natural question will arise:

 How much protein is too much protein?

-The good news here is that as long as you have healthy kidneys, you can eat a lot of protein with no ill effects.
+We’ve got good news for you: as long as you’ve got a healthy liver and kidneys, you can eat lots of protein with no ill effects.

 As Examine points out in its research on protein: